khalid-serar/Real-Estate-website/README.md

 4. Copy the path of the index.html file to your browser and you will be able to access the application.
 ### diescription of the project purpose
+This is a real Estate house hunting website that will help solve the problem of getting houses, when one wants to relocate  or change estates . it entalls apartments of various estates in nairobi including Westlands, Ruaka and their prices and how to get intouch with the Agent.

 ##### live link of the website